williambeverly/RoboND-Project-3/README.md

 ![image8]

 #### 3. Complete Exercise 3 Steps.
 Features extracted and SVM trained.
 Object recognition implemented.
 For the features extraction for compute_color_histograms() and compute_normal_histograms() please refer to [features.py](./Exercise3/features.py).
 For the color histograms, 64 bins were utilised with the range set to 0 to 256.
 For the normal histograms, 32 bins were utilised, with the range set to 0 to 256.
 For each object, 50 iterations were utilised to capture the feature vectors.
-The SVM was trained using a linear kernel and HSV was utilised.
+The SVM was trained using a linear kernel and HSV was utilised and [capture_features.py](./Exercise3/capture_features.py) has been included for reference purposes.

 The normalized confusion matrix is shown below: